 Translation prepared with a machine translation tool

-When calculating minimum mandatory contributions, the following are taken into account:
+When calculating minimum contributions, the following shall be taken into account:

-• For an employee – income declared to the State Revenue Service (SRS) as employment income
+• for an employee – employment income declared to the State Revenue Service (VID);

-• For a self-employed person – income declared to the SRS as self-employment income
+• for a self-employed person – income declared to the VID;

-• For a royalty recipient – the amount of royalties declared to the SRS
+• for a recipient of author’s remuneration – the amount of author’s remuneration declared to the VID;

-• For a micro-enterprise taxpayer – the turnover declared to the SRS
+• for a microenterprise tax payer – turnover declared to the VID.

 The minimum mandatory social insurance contribution base is not applied proportionally to the calendar days of the tax year during which: